MaxKless/git-squash-all/README.md

 Cleaning up a branch after developing a large feature? :technologist:

-Don't want your coworkers to see your sloppy commit messages? :ninja:
+Don't want your coworkers to see your sloppy commit messages? :see_no_evil:

 Squashing your commits is a great feature but manually replacing every "pick" statement can be tedious.